⸺FAQ⸺

 15What tertiary schools can they attend to perpetuate the same learning methodologies?

 An ACE scholar is one that has been trained to be an autonomous, independent learner, able to effectively plan, set and complete daily goals.
 With this acquired ability, ACE students can easily adapt to most methodologies and are generally confident when entering tertiary institutions.
-Morning Star has seen its school-leavers, successfully enter various tertiary institutions, both in Mauritius and abroad.

 Several of our students have gone on to study Law through the University of London; others have been enrolled at Charles Telfair Institute, Moka, to study (ACCA) Accounting or Business and Financial Management; and yet others to the University of Mauritius for Forensic Science.